Bermuda CAA suspends certificates of Russian aircraft

 The Bermuda Civil Aviation Authority [BCAA] has “provisionally suspended all Certificates of Airworthiness” of the aircraft operating under the “agreement between Bermuda and the Russian Federation.”
-Many Russian airlines indeed are registering their aircraft in the Bermuda Registry (VP-*** and VQ-***) in order to have them accepted on airports worldwide.
+Many Russian airlines indeed are registering their aircraft in the Bermuda Registry (VP-B** and VQ-B**) in order to have them accepted on airports worldwide.

 In a press release of 12 March, the BCAA writes, “International sanctions on the aviation sector have had a significant impact on the ability to sustain safety oversight on Russian operated aircraft on the Bermuda Aircraft Registry.